Crime & Justice

 Suffolk, Virginia Police Department is asking the public’s help to find a woman’s killer and are using Facebook to do it.

-Katina Jones, 31, was found dead in her Crowdy Boulevard apartment Sunday when her child’s father came to the house because he was unable to get in touch with her.
+Katina Jones, 31, was found dead in her Crowdy Boulevard apartment Sunday.
+Her child’s father reportedly came to the house because he was unable to get in touch with her.

 The Suffolk Police Department created a Facebook page to help find Katina’s killer.
 The page has details about the crime, along with a photo of Jones, and a photo of the main suspect Larry O’Neal (pictured right).